HELLO WORLD is a Global Internet Art Exhibition featuring artists and cultural venues from 70 countries.

 DAD connects and contributes through Arts led Urbanism and lived practice to the lives of residents as well as visitors to Dover Town, Dover District, South East England, Europe and beyond.

-DAD supports artists from elsewhere to find ways of making work in Dover, as well as supporting artists in Dover to take risks and gain confidence, meet visiting artists and take advantage of ways forward that they may not have known about.
+DAD supports artists from elsewhere to find ways of making work in Dover, as well as supporting artists in Dover to meet visiting artists and take advantage of opportunities offered to them through DAD projects.

 Since 2008 DAD has worked with over 150 artists and with a range of business partners including: Arts Council England, Kent County Council, Dover District Council, Dover Town Council, Dover Museum, Destination Dover, Dover Big Local, Port of Dover, DFDS Seaways, Eurotunnel, South Eastern, National Trust, English Heritage, National Trails, Up On The Downs Landscape Partnership Scheme, White Cliffs Countryside Partnership, Kent Downs, Culture Kent, Turner Contemporary, Jasmin Vardimon Company, Marlowe, University for the Creative Arts, Creative Folkestone, Folkestone Fringe, Porchlight, The Land Trust.
 (All logos with links attached to this page).

-Graphic Design DAD has established a successful, impactful and recognisable design language and continues, with graphic designer Edda Salander-Jones, to adapt future project-specific design work in line with DAD branding.
+Graphic Design DAD has established, with graphic designer Edda Salander-Jones, an impactful and recognisable design language and continues to adapt future project-specific design work in line with its established DAD branding.

 History After initially operating as an unincorporated 3-way partnership for 2 years with Christine Gist, DAD incorporated as a company limited by guarantee (not for profit) in 2008 with artists Joanna Jones and Clare Smith as directors.